mmyytt2000/mmyytt2000.github.io/index.md

 - Member of the CAAI Technical Committee on Artificial Intelligence with Uncertainty
 - Member of the CICC Technical Committee on Network Science and Engineering
 - Member of the CICC Technical Committee on Medicine-Engineering Integration
+- Member of the CAA Technical Committee on Network Computing

 ### Journal Services